-From grief blurring my vision and how photo competitions helped me tapping into energy and creativity again.
+From grief blurring my vision and how photo competitions helped me tap into energy and creativity again.

 Where it all began

 In September 2018 I got a whole new camera system in Singapore, including underwater housing and ports, strobes I added in 2019.
-It was all so beautiful and shiny, to be honest I was a little bit intimidated to start using it.
+It was all so beautiful and shiny, to be honest, I was a little bit intimidated to start using it.
 The first try was rather clumsy, to put it mildly (My long way to underwater photography).
 Nevertheless, I was extremely happy and eager to learn how to put it all to good use in the next chapter of my underwater photography.
-I was even looking forward to familiarising myself with a new post-production software and – most importantly – share my vision, spread the joy, and inspire change.
-Once we would be in an area with half-way decent internet connection.
+I was even looking forward to familiarising myself with a new post-production software and – most importantly – sharing my vision, spreading joy, and inspiring change.
+Once we would be in an area with halfway decent internet connection.

 What put it on hold

 October is one of – if not – the busiest month in Wakatobi which means we could call ourselves lucky for getting our one day off a week quite regularly.
 Every time we scheduled a long photo dive on the house reef.
 But our fresh routine came to a sudden hold when my father passed away just a month later.
 I had four in-water sessions with my camera set-up, before travelling in total shock to Germany to arrange everything needed for the funeral together with my brothers and the help of my mother.
 It was all surreal, painful, sad, frustrating and way too intense as if I could describe it in a couple of words.
 Getting back to day-to-day work and general island life sucked out all the energy that was left inside me.
 It was devastating on so many levels.